 To meet this requirement, the State Mine Inspector has brought together industry, BMS and the Department of Homeland Security and Emergency Management (DHSEM) to create an incident command system.
-The major effort this year was working with San Juan Coal Company (SJCC) on their Mine Emergency Response Development (MERD) exercise at the San Juan underground coal mine.
-This exercise involved state, federal, and mining industry groups.
-The exercise scenario was an underground fire and worker entrapment.
+The major effort this year was working with Mosaic Potash and BHPBilliton, on their Mine Emergency Response Development (MERD) exercises.
+These exercise involved state, federal, and mining industry groups.

+The Mosaic exercise scenario was an underground fire and worker entrapment.
 This scenario allowed the organizations involved to test multiple resources at many different levels.
 The exercise was very successful and a great deal was learned.
+The BHPBilliton exercise included an active shooter scenario that led to a truck accident and accidental discharge of explosives.
 The goal of the SMI is to continue working with mine operators conducting these types of exercises in other parts of the state.